useblocks/bazel-drives-sphinx/README.rst

 ---------------

 To get started with this project, ensure you have `Bazelisk <https://github.com/bazelbuild/bazelisk>`__ installed.
-It will get the collect version of Bazel.
+It will get the correct version of Bazel.

 You can then build the documentation by running the appropriate Bazel commands.